Welcome

 hardcoded in the image.

-then you may want to have renders with more pixels.
-If you'd like to
+you may want to have renders with more pixels.
+If you'd like to print

-pixel image.
-But the same image could then be rendered at 6x9 inches
+image.
+But the same image could then be rendered at 6x9 inches at

 On the other hand "dpi", i.e. dots per inch, is really a printer quality